thbuerg/MetabolomicsCommonDiseases/README.md

 **NOTE**: Data must be provided in [this format](https://github.com/thbuerg/MetabolomicsCommonDiseases/blob/main/analysis/examples/sample.csv).

-**DISCLAIMER**: We provide the normalization pipeline as fitted on UK Biobank.
-Depending on the distribution of NMR metabolites in your cohort, rescaling of the data with cohort-specific parameters might be advisable.
+**DISCLAIMER**: This model is not intended for clinical use.
+We provide the NMR normalization pipeline as fitted on UK Biobank.
+Cohort-specific rescaling might be advisable.

 ## How to train the MetabolomicStateModel
 1. First, install dependencies